 When it comes to decorating your home, your skirting boards are probably not the first thing that springs to mind.
 But how you paint your skirting boards could make or break your décor scheme.

 In the past, it was traditional to paint skirting boards with a thick layer of gloss paint.
 As skirting boards are at floor level and prone to knocks and bumps, it was often thought this was the more serviceable option.
 But in recent years savvy home decorators have been embracing the trend for more colourful skirting boards – and for plenty of good reasons.
-Here’s a look at some of the best contemporary ways of painting your skirting boards and how you can use decorating tricks to enhance your interior.
+Here’s a look at some of the best ways of painting your skirting boards and how you can use great tips and decorating tricks to enhance your interior and create a perfect finish.

 Using contrasting colour on your skirting boards